joshr120/PD-Stepper/Software/README.md

 ## ESPHome: ##
+The **PD-Stepper-Blinds-Advanced.yaml** config file uses the [custom TMC2209](https://github.com/slimcdk/esphome-custom-components/tree/master/esphome/components/tmc2209) component by [slimcdk](https://github.com/slimcdk).
+It also uses the AS5600 encoder so that if the blinds are manually moved it will not lose its end positions.
+Thanks to the custom componenet the example can also be modified to use stall gaurd for sensorless homing.
+PD voltage can be configured and it set an startup.

-The current ESPHome .yaml config file treats the TMC2209 as a a4988 driver as there is no TMC2209 intergration yet.
+The **PD-Stepper-Blinds-Simple.yaml** config file simply treats the TMC2209 as a a4988 driver.
 The microsteps and PD voltage are set at startup by GPIO pins and the motor is driven via the STEP and DIR pins.
-A future intergration could allow for advanced TMC2209 features such as sensorless homing (Could also manually talk to the TMC2209 with the [UART Bus component](https://esphome.io/components/uart.html))

-Other interfaces exposed to ESPHOME include the POWER GOOD signal, this is a signal indicating the PD Stepper is getting the requested voltage from the USB power supply.
-The 3 buttons on the side are also set up is binary sensors and the encoder position is read using the [AS5600 component](https://esphome.io/components/sensor/as5600.html).
+The **PD-Stepper-Position-Control.yaml** config also uses the [custom TMC2209](https://github.com/slimcdk/esphome-custom-components/tree/master/esphome/components/tmc2209) component by [slimcdk](https://github.com/slimcdk).
+It is a more stripped down version of PD-Stepper-Blinds-Advanced.yaml allowing you to set the position of the motor using a simple slider.
+A good base for use cases other than blinds.

+These examples also present the buttons, LEDs, power good and bus voltages to the ESPHome interface so you can do what you like with them.